Skip to main content

 Equity

-Equity is one of NRCS's top priorities.
-Equity is the consistent and systematic fair, just, and impartial treatment of people, including those who belong to underserved communities that have been denied such treatment.
-Federal agencies have been directed to examine their services to ensure equity.
+One of our top priorities, equity is the consistent and systematic treatment of all people in a fair, just, and impartial manner, including members of communities that have been denied such treatment.
+Federal agencies have been directed to ensure equity in services, planning, and decision making.

 A Message from Chief Terry Cosby